ckuehnel/chip/README.md

 # chip
-Code snippets for the $9 C.H.I.P.
+Code snippets and benchmarks for the $9 C.H.I.P.
+Liuxdevice from NextThing.com Further info you will find on https://docs.getchip.com/chip.html.